micromark/mdx-state-machine/readme.md

 ### 6.17 Exit `'tag'` adapter

 > **Note**: if there is no [current element][current-element], the [input character][input-character] is the
-> start of the element’s content, which should be used to parse it.
+> start of the element’s content.
 > If `close` of `currentTag` is `true`, and there is a single value in
 > the [element stack][element-stack], the first character of the token is the end of the
+> element’s content.
-> element’s content, which should be used to parse it.
+> The content should be parsed further by the host parser to find nested MDX
+> constructs.

 1. If `close` of `currentTag` is `true`, pop the [current element][current-element] from the [element stack][element-stack]